 (b) in the case of personal data that we did not obtain directly from you, the source and specific categories of that data;

 (c) the purposes for which we may process personal data; and

 2.2 We may process data about your use of our website and services (“usage data“).
 The usage data may include your IP address, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths, as well as information about the timing, frequency and pattern of your service use.
 The source of the usage data is Google Analytics.
 This usage data may be processed for the purposes of analyzing the use of the website and services.
 The legal basis for this processing is our legitimate interests, namely monitoring and improving our website and services.

 2.5 We may process your personal data that are provided in the course of the use of our services (“service data“).
-The service data may include employment details and survey answers.
+The service data may include employment details of employees.
 The source of the service data is you or your employer.
 The service data may be processed for the purposes of providing our services, ensuring the security of our website and services, maintaining back-ups of our databases and communicating with you.
-The legal basis for this processing is the performance of a contract between you, or your employer, and us and/or taking steps, at your request, to enter into such a contract.
+The legal basis for this processing is the performance of a contract between you, or your employer, and us and/or taking steps, to enter into such a contract.

 2.6 We may process information relating to our customer relationships, including customer contact information (“customer relationship data“).
 The customer relationship data may include your name, your employer, your job title or role, your contact details, and information contained in communications between us and you or your employer.
 The source of the customer relationship data is you or your employer.
 The customer relationship data may be processed for the purposes of managing our relationships with customers, communicating with customers, keeping records of those communications and promoting our products and services to customers.
 The legal basis for this processing is our legitimate interests, namely the proper management of our customer relationships.